livingdocsIO/documentation/public/APIs/print_api.md

 - `isEditable`, tells Livingdocs if this article can still be edited or is locked (it will switch the editor to read-only if you set this field to `false`)
 - `layoutId`, the id of the layout where this article is placed.
 If the layout id changes in the print system you can set the changed `layoutId` here and Livingdocs will adapt accordingly
 - `livingdocsId`, the Livingdocs id, should match what you got in the request
-- `statusName`, the print status this article is in, see the available stati below
+- `statusName`, the print status this article is in, see the available statuses below

-#### Available stati
+#### Available statuses

-The available stati values for a print article are:
+The available statuses values for a print article are:
 - `Redigieren`, the article is being edited
 - `Gegenlesen`, the article is being proofread
-- `Umbruch`, TODO what is this?
+- `Umbruch`, the article is in preparation for layouting, it is read-only for the editor
 - `Korrekturlesen`, the article is being corrected
 - `Korrigiert`, the article has been corrected
 - `Placiert`, the article has been placed in the editon's InDesign file
 - `Freigabe`, the article is ready for the printing press
 - `Papierkorb`, the article is being deleted (archived)

+NOTE: Currently, all of these statuses are informational, i.e. Livingdocs does not evaluate them.
+The only thing Livigndocs currently evaluates is if the article is read-only (locked) or not.
+This is though not handled by the status, but by the `isEditable` field in the `status` response.